pauloconnell/profile2/README.md

 # Rebuilding my developer profile Comming soon : Sept/Oct 2024

 ## Deploying to gh pages
-I have a package which automates publishing to ghpages - just push changes to github 'main', then run git run deploy in 'main' branch and it will auto update the gh-page branch which has build for deployment
+I have a package which automates publishing to ghpages - just push changes to github 'main', then run 'npm run deploy' in 'main' branch and it will auto update the gh-page branch which has build for deployment

 # Getting Started with Create React App